sebastiencarceles/sell_it/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple example project, to illustrate the french online course 'API REST avec Ruby on Rails'.

 * Ruby version

-* System dependencies
+2.4.0

 * Configuration

-* Database creation
+Perform a `bundle install` to install every needed gem.

-* Database initialization
+* Database

+Simple SQLite database, just `rails db:setup`.

-* How to run the test suite
+* Run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Run `rspec`.